Akuli/asda/docs/syntax.md

 This page documents asda's syntax.
 You may find it useful if you want to develop `asdac` or if you just want to know how the language works in detail.

+In this spec, "comma-separated" means that there are comma [tokens] between the items (if there are two or more items), but not elsewhere.
+For example, `a,b,c` is comma-separated properly, but `,a,b,c` and `a,b,c,` aren't.
+As special cases, a single item and no items at all are also considered comma-separated.
+In general, "X-separated" means a similar thing with X instead of a comma.

 ## Source Files